yesufeng/Kaggle-Springleaf/README.md

 Grid search for hyperparameter tuning was done using either sklearn gridsearchCV or the home-built method that generates prediction on the test set during cross-validation, the prediction can be used later as meta-features.
 Grid search were done with different algorithms such as xgboost, random forest, online svm and logistic regression.

 ### Final prediction
-Final predictions are made with both level-0 and level-1 models using both basic features, derived features, and meta-features.
+Final predictions are made with both level-0 and level-1 models using both basic features, derived features, and meta-features, using models including xgBoost, RandomForest, SGD-logistic regression, SGD support vector machines, SDG passive agressive classfier.

 ### Model ensembling
 Model ensembling using greedy bagging method: http://www.cs.cornell.edu/~caruana/ctp/ct.papers/caruana.icml04.icdm06long.pdf